FayeFang17/625/README.md

 ## Tutorial

-To view the tutorial(vignette) associated with this package, run the following code:
+To view the tutorial(vignette) associated with this package, check vignetttes/tutorial.rmd

-browseVignettes(package = "625")

 ### Example